 If everything in the program worked as intended, I would probably give it a high ease-of-use rating, as things are generally quite easy to find and the process of creating a movie is relatively intuitive.
 However, constant bugs and crashes made AVS Video anything but easy to use.
 Things almost never worked on the first try, several features didn’t work at all, and my entire experience with the program was incredibly frustrating.

 AVS Video Editor checks all of the necessary boxes to get a five-star support rating.
 It has a fairly exhaustive and well-edited series of video tutorials to help you learn the program, the tool tips which pop up while using the program are quite helpful, and their support team is available for contact via email for any questions you may have about the program.

 If you want the most bang for your buck:

 Nero Video is a solid option which is available for less than half the price of AVS Video Editor 8.0.
 Its UI is clean and easy to use, has very passable video effects, and comes with a complete suite of media tools which might be of interest to you.
 Perhaps most importantly, it doesn’t crash every 30 seconds!
 You can read my review of Nero Video here.

 If you want to make high-quality movies:

-Sony Vegas Movie Studio is a top-notch product which borrows a lot from one the best video editors on the market, Sony Vegas Pro.
+VEGAS Movie Studio is a top-notch product which borrows a lot from one the best video editors on the market, Sony Vegas Pro.
 Vegas Movie Studio has an incredibly user-friendly UI while offering high-quality effects and a number of useful features.
 If video editing turns out to be more than a passing interest for you, the experience you gain with Vegas Movie Studio will set you up to learn their pro-level program easily.
-You can read my Vegas Movie Studio review here.
+You can read my VEGAS Movie Studio review here.